-Orderly: Councillors, staff and meeting attendees behave in a way that
+Orderly: Councillors, staff and meeting attendees behave in a way that contributes to the orderly conduct of the meeting.

 3 BEFORE THE MEETING

 Timing of ordinary council meetings

 - 3.1 Ordinary meetings of the council will be held on the following occasions: - a) The third Monday of every month from February to December inclusive. - b) All ordinary meetings will commence at 5.00pm. - c) The scheduled date and time of an ordinary council meeting may be changed by a resolution of council.
 Notice will be given to the public of any change to the scheduled date of an ordinary council meeting.